Cory Silverberg

 Cory Silverberg is a Canadian sex educator, author, public speaker, blogger and founding member of Come As You Are.

 Silverberg is Jewish, and grew up in a "middle class liberal Canadian home in the '70s."
 A certified sex educator and former chair of sexuality educator certification for the American Association of Sexuality Educators, Counselors and Therapists, they teach on topics including sex and disability, sex and technology, and pleasure, inclusion, and access across North America.
-Silverberg is the co-author of the "Ultimate Guide to Sex and Disability" and since 2005 has been the Sexuality Guide for About.com.
+Silverberg is the co-author of the "Ultimate Guide to Sex and Disability" and was the Sexuality Guide for About.com.